-Pre-existing medical conditions: The applicant will be required to submit his / her health records to the insurance company.
+The applicant will be required to submit his / her health records to the insurance company.
 This is mostly done to gauge whether the potential client has any pre-existing health conditions or not.
-Many providers don’t cover individuals with pre-existing illness, and those who do, generally charge higher premiums.
+Many providers don’t cover individuals with a pre existing disease, and those who do, generally charge higher premiums.
 If the policy doesn’t cover pre-existing conditions, then the policyholder will have to bear the cost of medical bills arising due to the pre-existing condition.

-Family medical history: If your family members suffer from specific medical conditions, then your insurance provider will charge you a higher premium.
+If your family members suffer from specific medical conditions, then your insurance provider will charge you a higher premium.
 This is primarily because genes play an important role in determining the functioning of our bodies.
-Their impact simply cannot be underplayed as many medical conditions have genetic basis.
+Their impact simply cannot be underplayed as many medical conditions have a genetic basis.

-Body Mass Index (BMI): Individuals with a higher body mass index are susceptible to diabetes, heart problems and joint problems.
+Individuals with a higher body mass index are susceptible to diabetes, heart problems and joint problems.
 Hence, they are charged a higher premium as compared to a person with a low or normal BMI.
 You can use our bmi calculator to keep a check of your BMI number.

-Injurious vices: Many health insurance companies refuse services to individuals with habits like smoking, snuffing or chewing tobacco.
+Many health insurance companies refuse services to individuals with habits like smoking, snuffing or chewing tobacco.
 This is because they are vulnerable to life-threatening conditions like cancer and heart problems.
-Companies covering such people charge a higher premium for their health insurance policy.
+Companies covering such people charge a higher premium for their mediclaim policy.

-Gender: There are different premium rates for men and women.
+There is a different premium rate for men and women.
 This is based on the assumption that women are more likely to be cautious in terms of taking preventive measures, regular health check-ups etc.

-Age: It’s a fact that as we grow older, our immunity and overall health weakens.
+It’s a fact that as we grow older, our immunity and overall health weakens.
 This implies frequent visits to the doctor and consequently higher medical bills.
-That’s why young individuals are charged lower premiums as compared to their older counterparts.
+That’s why a young individual is charged a lower health insurance premium as compared to their older counterpart.